 Getting started as a real estate developer

-How to become a real estate developer with no money
+How to become a real estate investor with no money

 While developers typically invest some of their own money, the bulk of the financing comes from commercial loans, and the majority of the equity in the project comes from investors.
 These investors could be real estate investment trusts (REITs), pension funds, private equity firms, family offices and other private investors.